Hemophilia at a glance:

 - Maintain excellent oral hygiene to avoid gum disease which can cause the gums to bleed.

-The prognosis is good for cats with mild to moderate hemophilia, however, it is guarded in severe cases.
+The prognosis is good for cats with mild to moderate hemophilia, however, it is poor in cats with severe hemophilia.

 Dr Lowell Ackerman Cat Health Encyclopedia, p.
 151